masc-ucsc/livehd/pass/locator/README.md

 How to run:

-1. in livehd/ run pass/locator/pre_synth.sh
+1. Provide the input modules in pass/locator/pre_synth.sh in livehd/ run pass/locator/pre_synth.sh
-    This will create a verilog file in pre_synth/ from a pyrope file.
+   This will create verilog file(s) in pre_synth/ from a pyrope file.
+  1.1.
+If there are multiple files, concat them to a single file.
 2. cd pass/locator
-  2.1. check design name in run.sh
+  2.1. check design name in run.sh (match it to the main verilog file in pre_synth/)
 3. ./make_netlist.sh
     Takes verilog file from livehd/pre_synth/ and generates pass/locator/netlist.v
-4. get_nodes.py
+4. (run sta and get the timing path) get_nodes.py
+5.  cd ../../ (go to livehd/)
+   open lgshell
+   livehd> inou.yosys.tolg files:pass/locator/netlist.v script:pp.ys top:firrtl_gcd_3bits
+   (pp.ys and sky130.lib are the ones copied from pass/locator/debugged/ to livehd/)

 For first time users:
 You need to get the liberty file for Synth.
 Complete the following steps before